-Does a gaming PC need an SSD and an HDD?
+Does a PC need an SSD and an HDD for gaming?

 Although you don’t necessarily need both types of storage for a gaming PC, dual storage setups are becoming much more prevalent in recent years.
-Today, most tech-savvy PC gamers opt to use both an HDD and an SSD on the same computer and relegate them to different purposes.
+Today, most tech-savvy PC gamers use an HDD and an SSD on the same computer and relegate them to different purposes.

 Using a computer with this dual storage setup, you can achieve the most efficient, durable, and cost-effective solution possible for your enormous library of games and other assorted files.

-If cost isn’t an issue, then sure, you certainly could purchase a giant stack of SSDs to blow through at your leisure.
-Unfortunately, the reality is that most consumers have to find a happy medium between cost and performance without sacrificing too much of either.
+If cost isn’t an issue, you could purchase a giant stack of SSDs to blow through at your leisure.
+But unfortunately, the reality is that most consumers have to find a happy medium between cost and performance without sacrificing too much of either.

-This way, your games will boot up as quickly as possible thanks to being held on an SSD.
-You can keep your other files can be kept out of the way on a lower-priority HDD storage.
+This way, your games will boot up quickly, thanks to being held on an SSD.
+You can keep your other files out of the way on a lower-priority HDD storage.

-Additionally, many newer gaming computers have a dual storage setup that uses an HDD and an SSD, removing the need to purchase an additional drive on your own.
+Additionally, many newer gaming computers have a dual storage setup that uses an HDD and an SSD, removing the need to purchase an additional drive.

 Although these computers can be expensive, they are worth the investment if you don’t want to worry about searching for an external SSD or opening up your computer to attach an internal SSD to its motherboard.

-In the future, as SSD prices continue to drop and their storage capacity continues to rise, likely, HDDs will eventually become obsolete in favor of pure SSD systems, at least amongst people with gaming PCs.
+As SSD prices drop and their storage capacity rises, HDDs will likely become obsolete in favor of pure SSD systems, at least amongst people with gaming PCs.

-For now, though, the debate over which type of storage is superior will remain for years to come.
+For now, though, the debate over which type of storage is superior might remain for some time.

 Benefits of using an SSD and HDD dual storage system

-Rather than pitting these two storage options against each other, many gamers decide to use both for different purposes.
+Rather than pitting these two storage options against each other, many gamers use both for different purposes.
 Many benefits are associated with using a dual storage system, primarily:

-- Allocating certain files to different storage types.
-It’s common to use SSDs for more frequently accessed files and use HDDs for longer-term media files like photos, music, documents, and videos that will mostly sit in the background and not be opened very often.
+- Allocating specific files to various storage types.
+It’s common to use SSDs for more frequently accessed files and HDDs for longer-term media files like photos, music, documents, and videos that mostly sit in the background and are not opened very often.

-- Saving money on lower-priority storage with an HDD.
-By using your HDD for the bulk of your less important files, you’re going to save a lot more money per GB than if you were to throw everything you possibly can onto an SSD.
+- Save money on lower-priority storage with an HDD.
+By using your HDD for the bulk of your less important files, you’ll save much more money per GB than if you throw everything you can onto an SSD.
 This way, you’ll only be using your SSD for your highest-priority data, meaning you won’t waste space on files that don’t benefit much from faster boot times.

 - You’ll have backup storage if one drive fails.
-Depending on how you store and arrange your files, you can use either your hard disk drive or your solid-state drive as a backup if you encounter any issues with either one.
-You will then be able to transfer the files from one to the other in a pinch.
+Depending on how you store and arrange your files, you can use your hard disk drive or a solid-state drive as a backup if you encounter any issues.
+You can then transfer the files from one to the other in a pinch.

 Should you store your games on your SSD or HDD?

-If you’re using a computer with dual storage, you might be wondering which drive should be used primarily for storing your library of games.
-The answer mostly depends on which games you’re actively and repeatedly playing and which ones you aren’t using as much.
+If you’re using a computer with dual storage, you might wonder which drive should be used primarily for storing your library of games.
+The answer mostly depends on which games you’re actively and repeatedly playing and which you aren’t using as much.

-Generally, it’s best to use your SSD for games that you’re currently playing, while any games that you’ve either finished or don’t plan on playing for a while should be stored on your HDD.
+Generally, it’s best to use your SSD for games you’re currently playing, while any games you’ve either finished or don’t plan on playing for a while should be stored on your HDD.

 By keeping the games you are actively playing on your SSD, they’ll benefit from the faster load and boot times associated with solid-state drives.

-In the meantime, the rest of your game library can sit safely on your HDD with your other less-often used media files, as hard disk drives are more secure for long-term storage anyway.
-Just transfer your data accordingly and keep track of which files are being stored on either drive.
+In the meantime, the rest of your game library can sit safely on your HDD with your other less-often-used media files, as hard disk drives are more secure for long-term storage.
+Transfer your data accordingly and track which files are stored on either drive.